KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 On the subject of convincing your employer to let you attend, Paolo suggested sharing Łukasz Langa's recent blog post [Sprints are the best part of a conference](https://pyfound.blogspot.com/2025/09/sprints-are-best-part-of-conference.html).
 "You're getting for free what you wouldn't be able to buy if you tried."

 Jacob Kaplan-Moss referenced his [DjangoCon US 2024 talk](https://2024.djangocon.us/talks/if-we-had-1000000-what-could-the-dsf-do-with-4x-its-budget/).
 Typically, the DSF has an $18,000 surplus.
 This year will be a loss.
 The DSF has decided to make some bets.
 For example, the fellow role has become increasingly unsustainable.
 The DSF will need the help of the community to make these bets permanent.
+Consider supporting the DSF.

-If you have helped the community in some way, you may be eligible to become a DSF Individual Member.
+If you have helped the Django community in some way, you may be eligible to become a DSF Individual Member.
 You can be nominated or self-nominate.

 ### High Performance Django at Ten: Old Tricks & New Picks